matthewfeickert/draft-scipy-2024-proceedings-submission/paper/uncovering-higgs.md

 ### Feature engineering: The invariant mass

-In order to discriminate the events of interest, i.e. candidates of the Higss boson decay, from the vast background which has the same experimental signature, a discriminating feature is constructed.
+In order to discriminate the events of interest, i.e. candidates of the Higgs boson decay, from the vast background which has the same experimental signature, a discriminating feature is constructed.
 The example shown uses a simple, physics-inspired discriminant the "invariant mass" but the methods used can use complex feature engineering that involve machine learning methods to calculate more efficient discriminants.
 The invariant mass is the mass of a system that remains constant regardless of the system's motion or the reference frame in which it is measured.
 Invariant mass is derived from the energy and momentum of a system of particles and is a fundamental property of the system:
 ```{math}
 m = {\frac{\sqrt{E^2 - p(c)^2}}{c^2}}
 ```
-where $E$ and $p$ is the total energy and momentum of the particles respectively.
+where $E$ and $p$ is the total energy and momentum of the particles, respectively.

 By detecting and measuring the energies and momenta of the detected particles at the experiment, we can reconstruct the invariant mass of the decay system.
 Particle systems originating from the decay of the Higgs boson will have a characteristic value of the invariant mass, which after the discovery in 2012 we know it is about 125$GeV/c^2$.
 This is the quantity that will allow us to discriminate from particle systems that originate from background processes.